Integrated Review: Revision

 Over a year since its original publication, in September 2022, the newly-incumbent Prime Minister Liz Truss announced that the Integrated Review would be updated to ensure it is "keeping pace" with evolving threats posted by hostile nations, especially Russia in the wake of its invasion of Ukraine.
 This update was also expected to be backed by a promised rise in defence spending, accounting for 3% of GDP by 2030.
-However, Truss' successor, Prime Minister Rishi Sunak, who took office in the following October, refused to confirm he would uphold this promise due to economic uncertainty.
+However, Truss' successor, Prime Minister Rishi Sunak, who took office that October, refused to confirm he would uphold this promise due to economic uncertainty.
 Irrespective of this, Sunak remained committed to updating the Integrated Review.

 On 13 March 2023, Integrated Review Refresh 2023 was published by the British government.
 In a statement to Parliament, Foreign Secretary James Cleverly stated that the previous review's overall analysis and strategic ambition was correct and on track, however he added that global turbulent events in 2021 had progressed far more than previously thought; a likely reference to the War in Ukraine.
 He also stressed that China remained a challenge due to the increasingly aggressive military and economic behaviour of the Chinese Communist Party, especially towards Taiwan and Lithuania.

 A pledge to invest a further £5 billion into defence was made; £3 billion of which for the MOD's nuclear enterprise, such as industrial infrastructure and support for in-service submarines. £1.9 billion is to replenish stockpiles to replace donations sent to Ukraine and £50 million is to support wider government security programmes.
 An additional £6 billion investment was announced as part of the 2023 budget for a total investment of £11 billion to be made over the next five years.
-The government's ambition is to raise defence spending from 2.2% to 2.5% of GDP "once fiscal and economic conditions allow".
+The government stated its ambition was to raise defence spending from 2.2% to 2.5% of GDP "once fiscal and economic conditions allow".
+On 23 April 2024, Prime Minister Sunak confirmed the UK would increase its defence spending to 2.5% of GDP by 2030.

+On 16 July 2024, following their election victory in the 2024 general election, the newly elected Labour government of Keir Starmer announced the commencement of a new defence review.
+The Strategic Defence Review is due to be released in the first half of 2025.